 All staff are expected to dress in a manner that is appropriate to their role.
 Staff dress and appearance must not be offensive or revealing.
 Staff must dress safely and appropriately for the tasks they undertake.
-At all times staff dress and presentation should be respectful of local/ national laws and customs.
+At all times staff dress and presentation should be respectful of local/ national laws, mores and customs.

 Staff should use common sense when dressing for work and always be aware of the impact their presentation may have on the young people they work with.
 All staff are expected to dress in a manner that is appropriate to their role.
 Generally, staff dress/ appearance should be clean, smart, business-like and professional.
-Male staff should wear a tie and shirt each day.
 Staff must dress safely and appropriately for the tasks they undertake.
 The school reserve the right to request a staff member refrains from wearing a certain type of dress, where this has an impact upon our students and young people.

 Casual wear which may be fitting in other non-professional work-based settings is not appropriate.
-As a general rule, shorts, denim, short skirts, thin strapped, low cut or strapless tops and flip flops should be avoided, as these are not considered appropriate to wear to work in a school.
+As a rule, shorts, denim, short skirts, thin strapped, low cut, or strapless tops and flip flops should be avoided, as these are not considered appropriate to wear to work in a school.
 Any form of body piercing and tattoos should be covered.